BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 9. Hold the stack of magnets in the correct polarity for the hole, and quickly insert the top magnet and slide off the rest of the stack of magnets (such that now a stack of 2 magnets is in the hole).
 Quickly wipe the bottom of the magnet stack on paper towel to avoid the negative effect of excess super glue contaminating the magnet stack.\
 Immediately push down hard on the just-inserted magnet with the same paper towel while rubbing away excess super glue.\
-If even when pushing down with paper towel you see that the magnet isn't pushed-in all the way: use a vice ASAP.
+If even when pushing down with paper towel you see that the magnet isn't pushed-in all the way: use a bench vice ASAP.
 If only a minute has passed you might still have a chance to push the top magnet down to stop it from permanently sticking out.

 10. Don't worry, you can reuse the paper towel because super glue immediately dries when exposed to paper towel.
 However- after each magnet insertion make sure to wipe off any drips of liquid super glue that may have fallen onto the baking paper's surface.